-- You cannot attach a MS-SQL backup policy to a server group containing servers with unsupported Windows operating system for MS-SQL server.
+- You cannot attach an MS-SQL backup policy to a server group containing servers with unsupported Windows operating system for MS-SQL server.
 For more information about the supported operating systems, see Support Matrix.

-- You can have only one retention policy associated to a server group for the File server and MS-SQL server workload.
+- You can have only one retention policy associated with a server group for the File server and MS-SQL server workload.

 - The server group cannot have multiple policies for the same agent.
 For example, you cannot attach two File server or two MS-SQL server backup policies to a server group.

-- You cannot directly delete a particular backup set for a server.
-However as a workaround (not recommended), you can delete the server, which in turn would also delete the other backup set for the server.
+- You cannot directly delete a backup set for a server.
+However, as a workaround (not recommended), you can delete the server, which in turn would also delete the other backup set for the server.